-The Section on Quantitative Medical Imaging develops methods to derive biomarkers from data acquired by non-invasive imaging techniques (such as Magnetic Resonance Imaging, MRI) that are informative about anatomy and physiology and that provide new, accurate and reliable tools for assessment of various medical conditions.
+The Laboratory on Quantitative Medical Imaging develops methods to derive biomarkers from data acquired by non-invasive imaging techniques (such as Magnetic Resonance Imaging, MRI) that are informative about anatomy and physiology and that provide new, accurate and reliable tools for assessment of various medical conditions.

 Biomarkers1 are of fundamental importance for any research endeavor aimed at improving human health.
-The main objective of the Section on Quantitative Medical Imaging is to research quantitative markers obtained with non-invasive imaging techniques, primarily MRI, and encompassing methods development, biologic validation, and clinical application.
+The main objective of the Laboratory on Quantitative Medical Imaging is to research quantitative markers obtained with non-invasive imaging techniques, primarily MRI, and encompassing methods development, biologic validation, and clinical application.
 We have been particularly focused on MRI of the normal brain and of neurologic disorders, but we are expanding our investigation to other organs.